 She enjoys sharing her experience by helping teams learn Rally and enjoy the bonding and fun.

 John Swaney has come to dog training after a full career in engineering -- a change he delights in.
 John started his dog training pursuits when he adopted a German Shepherd, named Ginger, and realized he had a dog that needed a job to do as an outlet for her rambunctious behavior.
 In 2010, he became a member of a local volunteer K9 search and rescue team.
 Until Ginger's retirement in January 2016, John and Ginger assisted statewide police and fire departments, as well as those in adjoining states, in locating missing persons.
 John and Ginger had multiple national certifications specializing in area search for finding live people that are missing.
 Ginger loved the work and John found this volunteer career very rewarding, so much so that he adopted his second German Shepherd, Hogan.
 John and Hogan recently achieved their live find area search certification, as well as a Canine Life and Social Skills (C.L.A.S.S.)
 BA certification.

-John is a 2016 graduate of the CATCH Canine Trainers Academy and is a member of the Association of Professional Dog Trainers and The Pet Professional Guild.
+John is a 2016 graduate of the CATCH Canine Trainers Academy and a Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA).
+He is a member of the Association of Professional Dog Trainers and The Pet Professional Guild.
 He mans the Training Center and teaches classes on Mondays, Wednesdays and Thursdays, as well as assisting with our Tuesday Puppy PLUS class.